 Spring, my favourite season, flowers blooming everywhere, the sun is shining, and the weather is great.
 It is the season of growth and renewal of energy.
 Many cultures do spring cleaning.

-From my own personal experience, spring is the time to clean, by tradition before Pesach, a Jewish holiday.
+From my personal experience, spring is the time to do a deep house cleaning; it is part of the tradition before Pesach (Passover), a Jewish holiday.

-that is conducted right before or during the first week of Lent.
+According to the Eastern Orthodox Church, seasonal cleaning is done just before or during the first week of Lent.

-Spring Cleaning is also related to the Persian New Year celebration, the Nouroz,
+Spring Cleaning is also related to the Persian New Year celebration, the Nowruz.

-The ancient Chinese wisdom also teaches us that in the spring we need to consume plenty of young plants and fresh greens.
+The ancient Chinese wisdom also teaches us that we need to consume plenty of young plants and fresh greens in the spring.

 Legumes and seeds are also good to eat, especially if they are sprouted.

 Basil, fennel, marjoram, rosemary, caraway, dill and bay leaf are all very healthy herbs to use in spring.

 In Naturopathic Medicine, we have specific herbs and nutrition protocols to advise when choosing to start a detox.